RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 </p>
 </div>

-The main method for pose generation (also used in gpd, graspnet) is roughly "generate *a bunch of* pose hypothesis, then find the one that best matches with the observation".
-Similar to particle filtering, the main limitation is the number of hypothesis.
-The `Coarse + refine` samples only a small set of poses, then refinement output deltas.
-This way, raw sampling / hypothesis effort is reduced.
+The main method for pose generation (also used in GPD and GraspNet) is roughly: "generate *a bunch of* pose hypotheses, then find the one that best matches the observation."
+Similar to particle filtering, the main limitation is the number of hypotheses.
+The `coarse + refine` strategy samples only a small set of poses, then predicts refinement deltas.
+This reduces raw sampling effort.

 Instead of predicting one monolithic SE(3) transform, FoundationPose predicts rotation and translation updates separately in the camera frame.